smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

    that shapes that are typically impossible to define in various programming languages are not defined in Smithy models (for example, you can't define a recursive list in Java ``List<List<List....``).
-2. A structure cannot contain a cyclical set of members marked with the :ref:`required-trait` that refers back to itself.
+2. To ensure a value can be provided for a structure, recursive member relationship from a structure back to itself MUST NOT be made up of all :ref:`required <required-trait>` structure members.
-3. A union MUST contain at least one member that does not refer back to itself.
+3. To ensure a value can be provided for a union, recursive unions MUST contain at least one path through its members that is not recursive or steps through a list, set, map, or optional structure member.

 The following recursive shape definition is **valid**: